mighteejim/linode-cli-ai/README.md

 ### TUI Features

-- 📊 **Dashboard** - Central view of all your deployments
+- 📊 **Interactive Dashboard** - Central view of all your deployments
-  - Lists all deployments in current directory
+  - Lists all deployments with real-time status
-  - Shows instance IDs and status at a glance
+  - Shows instance IDs, regions, and health status
   - Navigate with arrow keys, select with Enter
-  - Auto-discovers deployments in subdirectories
+  - Auto-discovers deployments via Linode API
+  - Press `I` to launch the interactive deployment wizard
+  - Auto-refresh every 3 seconds

+- 🧙 **Interactive Wizard** - Deploy in minutes without leaving the TUI *(New!)*
+  - Select from available templates
+  - Choose region and instance type
+  - Configure app name and environment
+  - Initialize and deploy all in one flow
+  - Real-time progress updates

 - 🎬 **Live Deployment Monitor** - Watch deployment progress in real-time
   - Progress bar with stage tracking